OCA/account-financial-tools/account_move_line_used_currency/readme/DESCRIPTION.rst

 * Used Currency

-When the jounal item is expressed in foreign currency, those fields will be computed with the amount in foregign currency.
+When the journal item is expressed in foreign currency, those fields will be computed with the amount in foreign currency.
 Otherwise the company currency and balance in company currency is filled in.

 Those fields are useful for reporting purposes.
 For example, in an